freebsd/pkg/README.md

 The process continues until the package is fetched and installed, or all remote repositories fail to fetch the package.

-Remote installations of packages using pkgng are done by the 'pkg install' command.
+Remote installations of packages using pkgng are done by the `pkg install` command.

 Here's an example installation of few packages: